wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

 <a name="GettingSecrets"></a>

-## Getting Secrets
+## Getting Initial Secrets

 Keeping secrets from being exposed is the bane of developers' existance.

+We need to retieve secrets in order to have credentials to access services on the web, such as AWS, Azure, GCP, etc.

 Some think that specifying `.gitignore` or keeping a repo as private is enough to keep secrets safe.
 But anytime something is on the internet, it can be exposed.

-So my preferred solution is to re-enter the data each time or save a <tt>.secrets</tt> file in your user $HOME folder.
+retrieve a <tt>.secrets</tt> file in your user $HOME folder.
 Edit the file to contain something like:

 <pre># Used by https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/bash/sample.sh